danielseussler/conformalbayes/README.md

 # conformalbayes

-Implementing conformal bayesian computation in Stan.
-Follows this [repo](https://github.com/edfong/conformal_bayes/) and the corresponding paper.
+Conformal Bayesian Computation in Stan with post-processing in Numpy and Numba.
+Broadly follows this [repo](https://github.com/edfong/conformal_bayes/) and the corresponding paper.

-Tbd.
+- [ ] cf. Numba speed-up with JAX.

-- comparison with the predicitve intervals by importance sampling the leave-one-out residuals (jacknife+).
+- [ ] cf. width of conformal intervals with the jackknife (+) approach in Barber et al.
-- use numba for speed-ups
+- [ ] refactor the package part of this repo

-**References**
+## References

 Fong, Edwin, and Chris C Holmes.
 2021.
 ‘Conformal Bayesian Computation’.
 In Advances in Neural Information Processing Systems, 34:18268–79.